OpenBazaar/official_docs/content/guides/concepts/orderflow.md

 }
 ```

-- Only the `shipTo` and `countryCode` are required in the address data, and only if the item is a **physical** good.
+- Only the `shipTo` and `countryCode` are required in the address data, and only if the listing type is **PHYSICAL_GOOD**.
-- For non-physical orders, the address fields are optional.
+- For non-physical good orders, the address fields are optional.
 - If the `moderator` value is left blank or the parameter is not included, this will be an **unmoderated** order.
-If the value is not in the listing’s moderator list the purchase will be rejected.
+- If the value of `moderator` is not in the listing’s moderator list the purchase will be rejected.
 - The items should be an array of item objects.
-This supports multiple items for future cart functionality.
+This supports multiple items from the same seller for future cart functionality.
 - If the vendor is reachable, the purchase will be rejected if the `quantity` is over the amount left in inventory.
 - If the vendor is not reachable, the `quantity` can be any integer greater than zero.
 - The `options` describe each option (variant) that was chosen.
 Each option in the item must have a value.
 It should be an empty array if the item didn’t have `options`.
-- If this is a **physical** good, the `shipping` object has the name of the shipping option, and one of the services in it.
+- If this is a listing of type **PHYSICAL_GOOD**, the `shipping` object has the name of the shipping option, and one of the services in it.
-- A `shipping` object is only required if the listing is a **physical** listing.
+- A `shipping` object is only required if the listing has a type of **PHYSICAL_GOOD**.
 - `Memo` is only required if it has a value.
 - `Coupons` is only required if it has a value.
 - The coupon values are the coupon codes.
-If an invalid value is sent, it is ignored by the server.
+If an invalid value is sent, it is ignored.
-- `Memo` and `alternateContactInfo` are both arbitrary strings.
+- `Memo` and `alternateContactInfo` are both arbitrary strings, and optional.
 - `RefundAddress` is an external address to return funds to when an order is **cancelled**, **refunded**, or a dispute is **resolved**.
 It should be used if the buyer pays with an external wallet.

-**Data Sent**

-Listing Types: Crypto Listing
+**Data Sent (Listing Type: CRYPTOCURRENCY)**

 ```
 {